sfu-dis/pibench-ep2/Hot/README.md

 of every key is cleared before insertion (see offset in wrapper.h)
 2. Since hot only stores the pointer to entire record.
 The key/value struct needs to be in scope until benchmark finishes.
-The current approach is to reserve a large vector for insert & update threads (see InsertHelper) Loading thread can hold up to 150M records and other insert/update thread can hold 50M records.
-Tune these parameters to suit your benchmark.
+The current approach is to create new record on heap upon insert/update.
 3. Current version of HOT using ROWEX does not support delete operation
-4. The Scan operation in hot may not be thread-safe

 ## This repo contains souce code from https://github.com/speedskater/hot.git
 The following modifications are made in order to compile the pibench wrapper
-1. Modified CMakeLists.txt in hot/ to include libhot_wrapper
+1. Modified CMakeLists.txt to include libhot_wrapper